zenml-io/zenml/docs/book/misc/best-practices.md

 ### Explicitly set `enable_cache` at the `@pipeline` level

 Caching is enabled by default for ZenML Pipelines.
-It is good to be explicit though so that it is clear when looking at the code if caching is enabled or disabled for a given pipeline.
+It is good to be explicit, though, so that it is clear when looking at the code if caching is enabled or disabled for any given pipeline.

 ### Explicitly disable caching when loading data from filesystem or external APIs